wyntonfranklin/purdm-web-app/README.md

 ## Features

-Purdm comes with some great features.
+PURDM comes with some great features.

 * Dashboard showing net worth and month income vs expenses
 * Insights giving drill down of your expense.
 You can change the date ranges.